Is SEO Dead? What business owners need to know about Google's new AI Overview

 Generative Engine Optimisation (GEO)

-SEO was about optimising for human users searching Google.
+- SEO was about optimising for humans searching Google.

-GEO is about making your business easier for AI tools to understand, trust, and recommend.
+- GEO is about making your business easier for AI tools to understand and recommend.

 Think ChatGPT, Perplexity, Claude, Meta’s Llama—and yes, Google itself.

-It means most traditional SEO tactics are no longer effective.
+The truth is that many traditional SEO tactics might no longer be effective.

-- Waiting 6-12 months for “organic traffic” to kick in is wishful thinking
+- Waiting 6-12 months for “organic traffic” to kick in could bewishful thinking

 - You get 2-4 blog posts